mariafc2552/Physics-Modeled-Neural-Networks/README.md

 The repository consists of four working folders, each studying a different model:

 1. FitzHugh-Nugamo-based PMNN.
-2. Liquid-time continous neural network (LTC).
-3. Closed-form continous time neural network (CfC).
+2. Closed-form continous time neural network (CfC).
-4. Deep neural network (fully-connected layers).
+3. Neural Ordinary Differential Equation model (NODE).

 In each folder, the implementation of each model for the regression task concerning the California Housing dataset is provided.